 CLASS 10: GRADING FOR THE WEB

 This class uses the Colors of Melbourne project shot on Panasonic VariCam.
 Warren shows grading in sRGB on the GUI screen, creating a Cross-Process look, matching to a JPEG still reference.
-He looks at Instagram and electronic 16:9 framing, and how you setup to render these resolutions as well as YouTube and Vimeo gotchas.
+He looks at Instagram and electronic 16:9 framing, YouTube and Vimeo gotchas, and how to render to these platforms.
 Tools and techniques covered include sizing tools, hue curves, color management, and sRGB rendering.

 CLASS 11: DRAMA WORKFLOW AND MATCHING, PART 1